 The Maligne Canyon Trail

 Maligne Canyon is a must on any Jasper National Park itinerary because it is easy to access, and is a unique experience!
 Comprising of four bridges, this 4.4km hike (honestly, it is really just a walk) is super easy and allows even the most unsure of adventurers the opportunity to see some incredible views!
+While you’re there, make sure to grab yourself something to eat at the Maligne Canyon Wilderness Kitchen, Jasper’s original smokehouse and cafe experience.

 Optional Add On: 2.5km hike to the Fifth Bridge, with facilities (outhouses) and picnic tables at the base of the river.